Tripwire/octagon/README.md

 ## usage - pattern library / storybook

 - clone this repository
+- run `gulp build` from the /semantic directory
 - run `npm install` from the project directory
 - `npm start`